 The logging rate sets how often each channel is logged and can be set individually for each channel.
-The C187 can store values at up to 1000 times per second.

 The rate at which the values are logged must be fast enough to record all variations in the reading.
 If the value is logged too slowly, the readings can be totally meaningless.
 For example, suspension position may need to be logged at 200 times per second or more.